 Before coming to Alaska, he earned a name in the old west as a racketeer and general bad man, with a troop of shills and thieves that were loyal to him.
-These gangs got him dubbed "king of the frontier conmen” early on, but the nickname that would really stick he earned with the prize package soap racket.
+These gangs dubbed him "king of the frontier con men” early on, but the nickname that would really stick he earned with the prize package soap racket.

 He became a Colorado celebrity with this and other scams, even being named deputy sheriff at one point.
 His power grew to the point that in 1896 he outright told a newspaper that he was a conman, quoted as saying, “I consider bunco steering more honorable than the life led by the average politician."
 Not long after, his celebrity had become so large that even the most corrupt of city officials could no longer protect him.
 His empire began to crumble, with many of his men being arrested and Soapy narrowly escaping.

-After a brief attempt at starting a con in Mexico he headed up north to Alaska, where the gold rush was in full-swing.
-Most of his Alaskan action was in Skagway, Alaska, then spelled Skaguay.
+After a brief attempt at starting a con in Mexico, he headed up north to Alaska, where the gold rush was in full swing.
+Most of his Alaskan action was in Skagway.
 He separated miners from their money with a variety of scams, with his shills first befriending unwitting miners to decide how best to do so.

-Again Soapy’s fame and power grew quickly, and in 1898 he rode on his grey horse as Marshal of the Skaguay 4th of July parade, sitting next to legit local leaders.
+Again Soapy’s fame and power grew quickly, and in 1898 he rode on his grey horse as Marshal of the Skagway 4th of July parade, sitting next to real local leaders.
 This day of revelry was one of his last, as he would meet his death that very week.

-After robbing a man of nearly k in today’s money a couple of days later, Soapy and his men had pushed it too far.
-A group of citizens and leaders started a vigilance committee and planned to have a meeting about the event on the Juneau Wharf, in Skaguay, on July 8th.
+After robbing a man of nearly 30 thousand dollars in today’s money a couple of days later, Soapy and his men had pushed it too far.
+A group of citizens and leaders started a vigilance committee and planned to have a meeting about the event on the Juneau Wharf, in Skagway, on July 8th.
 Soapy crashed the meeting with a rifle draped over his shoulder.